chobolife/study_english/bread_barbershop/Season_1/34_The_Dark_Wilk_Rises.md

 - Beware dark spirits.
 I'm about to knock the stuffing out of you.
 - Be gone nasty your milk.
 Be gone nasty your milk.
 - Come on.
 This is annoying.
 - You insolent brat.
 I'll knock those evil spirits out of ya yet.
-***
+Double bell power.
 - Sounds great.
 Let's speed things up.
+- Why you...
+***
 - Oh, I hurt my back.
 - Are you alright?
 - That was fun and you ruined it not cool.
 - Come on.
 Let's go for another round.
-- Such evil he delights in the suffering of others.
+- Such evil!
+He delights in the suffering of others.
 - He's strong.
 Too strong for us.
 - We must unite our powers.
 - In the name of cheese and crust.